elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-should-quotations-be-incorporated-into-writing-assignments-to-support-arguments-effectively.md

 url: /learn/education-studies/questions/how-should-quotations-be-incorporated-into-writing-assignments-to-support-arguments-effectively
 score: -1.0
 related_article1:
-    id: 170035
+    id: 170048
-    title: What are the differences between online resources and print articles when citing sources in academic writing?
+    title: >-
+        What factors influenced population density in pre-agricultural societies, and how did these change over time?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-differences-between-online-resources-and-print-articles-when-citing-sources-in-academic-writing
+    url: /learn/education-studies/questions/what-factors-influenced-population-density-in-preagricultural-societies-and-how-did-these-change-over-time
 related_article2:
-    id: 170047
+    id: 170041
-    title: How did the resource use and environmental impact of agricultural societies compare to hunting and gathering societies?
+    title: >-
+        How does Voice Thread technology enhance student engagement and facilitate discussion in class?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-resource-use-and-environmental-impact-of-agricultural-societies-compare-to-hunting-and-gathering-societies
+    url: /learn/education-studies/questions/how-does-voice-thread-technology-enhance-student-engagement-and-facilitate-discussion-in-class
 related_article3:
-    id: 170040
+    id: 170042
-    title: What is the difference between quoting and paraphrasing when engaging with primary source documents?
+    title: >-
+        What are the characteristics of hunting and gathering societies in terms of population density and food resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-quoting-and-paraphrasing-when-engaging-with-primary-source-documents
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
 related_article4:
-    id: 170042
+    id: 170043
+    title: >-
-    title: What are the characteristics of hunting and gathering societies in terms of population density and food resources?
+        How did the role of women in food collection impact hunting and gathering societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
+    url: /learn/education-studies/questions/how-did-the-role-of-women-in-food-collection-impact-hunting-and-gathering-societies
 related_article5:
-    id: 170056
+    id: 170038
-    title: What methods and approaches are used in historical anthropology to study ancient societies?
+    title: >-
+        How can you ensure that your paraphrasing maintains the original meaning of the text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-methods-and-approaches-are-used-in-historical-anthropology-to-study-ancient-societies
+    url: /learn/education-studies/questions/how-can-you-ensure-that-your-paraphrasing-maintains-the-original-meaning-of-the-text
 ---

 &nbsp;